theaashaychahande/Automation_club/README.md

 ## 🌟 About

-This website showcases the activities, projects, and events of the Automation Club at Shri Vaishnav Vidyapeeth Vishwavidyalaya, Indore.
+This website showcases the activities, projects, and events of the Automation Club at St.Vincent pallotti college of engineering and technology, nagpur.
 Built with cutting-edge web technologies, it features an interactive user experience with smooth animations and a futuristic design.

 ## ✨ Features